 BUI Refusal Penalties

-If you were accused or refusing the breath, blood or urine test after a BUI arrest, then you will be ordered to pay the $500 civil penalty.
-Talk with an attorney about why you should contest the penalty within 30 days by filing a motion with the county court judge.
+If you were accused of refusing the breath, blood or urine test after a BUI arrest, then you will be ordered to pay the $500 civil penalty.
+Talk with an attorney about why you should always contest the penalty within 30 days of the BUI arrest by filing a motion with the county court judge.

 Attorney for BUI Refusal Penalties in Tampa, FL